JCSDA/jedi-docs/docs/developer/developer_tools/getting-started-with-gitflow.rst

 .. code:: bash

    git flow hotfix start wrongoutput # branches off of master

 The default base for a bugfix branch is develop but you can also fix a bug in a feature branch as follows.

 .. code:: bash

    git flow bugfix start wrongoutput feature/myfeature # branches off of myfeature

 Bugfix and hotfix branches can be published and finalized :ref:`as described above <gitflow-feature>` for feature branches, for example:

 .. code:: bash

    git flow bugfix publish wrongoutput

 Once your branch is on GitHub, you can issue a pull request to merge it in to the relevant branch (master, develop, or feature).
 Our standard workflow is to delete the bugfix or hotfix branch on GitHub after it has been merged by an appropriate JEDI master.

-Once it is sucessfully integrated into the desired branch, you may wish to delete your local branch manually using the standard git command:
+Once it is successfully integrated into the desired branch, you may wish to delete your local branch manually using the standard git command:

 .. code:: bash

    git branch -d bugfix/wrongoutput

 And/or, you can run this command periodically which will remove (:code:`-p` is for *prune*) any of your local branches that no longer exist on GitHub:

 .. code:: bash